 This process can require another two to three months, and the speed of the process depends on what area of New York the client lives in.
 Our expertise tells us whether or not we should continue with negotiations or move to the next step in the process.

 It’s not uncommon for a spouse to cause the process to be delayed, and due to the actions of the spouse or their divorce attorney, the case might even come to a complete halt.
-If the parties cannot reach an agreement or promise, it’s to avoid wasting time and proceed with the next course of action, which consists of moving into the Court.
+If the parties cannot reach an agreement or promise, it’s best to avoid wasting time and proceed with the next course of action, which consists of moving into the Court.

 The Post-Filing Divorce Action